Cross-correlating 21cm intensity maps with Lyman Break Galaxies in the post-reionization era: Acknowledgements

 \section{Acknowledgements}

 We thank Emiliano Sefusatti, Cristiano Porciani, and Adam Lidz for useful discussions.
 The computations in this paper were run on the Odyssey cluster supported by the FAS Division of Science, Research Computing Group at Harvard University.
 Partial analysis of the simulations was also carried out on SOM2 and SOM3 at IFIC.
-FVN and MV are supported by the ERC Starting Grant ``cosmoIGM'' and partially supported by INFN IS PD51 ``INDARK''.
+FVN and MV are supported by the ERC Starting Grant ``cosmoIGM'' and partially supported by INFN IS PD51 ``INDARK'' and by PRIN INAF 2011 ``A complete view on the first 2 billion years of galaxy formation".
 DA is supported by ERC grant 259505.
 KKD thanks the Department of Science \& Technology (DST), India for the research grant SR/FTP/PS-119/2012 under the Fast Track Scheme for Young Scientist.
 PB is supported by ERC grant StG2010-257080.
 MGS acknowledges support from the National Research Foundation (NRF, South Africa), the South African Square Kilometre Array Project and FCT under grant PTDC/FIS-AST/2194/2012.
 We acknowledge partial support from ``Consorzio per la Fisica -- Trieste''.